AI-STACK-dev/Face-mask-detector/README.md

 3. Train your own model with `./src/train.ipynb`
- or you can use trained model [here](https://github.com/AI-STACK-dev/Face-mask-detector/blob/main/trained_model.pth)
+ Or you can use trained model [here](https://github.com/AI-STACK-dev/Face-mask-detector/blob/main/trained_model.pth)

 4. Inference